gplcart/skeleton/README.md

 **Usage**

-1. Go to `admin/module/settings/skeleton`, fill in the fields
-2. Download the generated skeleton
-3. Start to develop your cool module
+Go to `admin/tool/skeleton` and generate your module